Journey to Freedom (album): Background

 In October 2008, Williams released her third studio album Unexpected, her first release since the disbanding of Destiny's Child.
 A breakaway from her previous solo efforts, gospel albums Heart to Yours (2002) and Do You Know (2004), the dance-pop-R&B album gained generally favorable reviews from critics, but became a moderate seller.
 Meanwhile, lead single "We Break the Dawn" and follow-up "The Greatest" became number-one hits on the US dance and dance airplay charts, though plans for a reissue of the album failed to materialize.
 In July 2009, Williams began a limited six-week engagement at the Cambridge Theatre in Chicago, making her the first African-American to be cast in the West End production of the musical.
 Her run was extended and Williams continued appearing for three additional weeks for an extended engagement through September 2009.

 In January 2010, Michelle announced that she had parted ways with manager Mathew Knowles and Music World Entertainment.
 The following months, Williams made a return to Broadway by commencing a seven-week limited engagement in Chicago at the New York Ambassador Theatre, and in August, she joined the eighth series of British television show Strictly Come Dancing.
 In 2012, her collaboration with Ultra Naté, "Waiting On You" became her third top 20 hit on the US Dance Club Play chart.

 On June 7, 2012, it was announced that Williams had been signed to Light Records and was due to release her fourth studio album in 2013.
 On January 3, 2013, it was announced that Williams would play Sandra in the national tour of the Tony-nominated musical Fela!, beginning January 29 in Washington, D.C. and playing in a total of 16 cities.
 On February 3, 2013, Williams performed at the Super Bowl XLVII halftime show, alongside Beyoncé and Kelly Rowland.
-On May 28, 2013, Kelly Rowland premiered "You Changed", featuring Beyoncé and Michelle Williams, on The Raheem DaVaughn Show on BLIS.fm.
-"You Changed" peaked at number 16 on the US R&B Digital Songs chart.